section-engineering-education/engineering-education/content/articles/dynamically-update-react-and-javascript-with-css-variables/index.md

 In the above function, the variables have been dynamically fetched and updated per event changes.

-All the above things, such as changing the color, size, and speed of rotation in the application, are examples of how CSS variables can be dynamically updated to create excellent effects.
+All the things above, such as changing the color, size, and speed of rotation in the application, are examples of how CSS variables can be dynamically updated to create excellent effects.

 This gives us an idea of how to implement it in the application in a very intuitive way to meet needs in a React or JavaScript application.

 ### Conclusion
-By reaching here, this means that one has learned the following:
+Congratulations on making it this far, this means that we have learned the following:
-- How to set up the custom variables in a JavaScript framework such as React
+- How to set up the custom variables in a JavaScript framework such as React.
-- Get the fetch the properties of the variables used
+- Get the fetch the properties of the variables used.
-- Know how to use the custom variables during state changes and events
+- Know how to use the custom variables during state changes and events.
-- How to use the variables to update component properties dynamically
+- How to use the variables to update component properties dynamically.
-- How to configure the variables to change with the application state dynamically
+- How to configure the variables to change with the application state dynamically.

 Happy coding.

 You can view the full project [here](https://github.com/franciskaguongo/Dynamically-Update-React-and-Javascript-with-CSS-Custom-Properties).

+Happy coding!

 ### References
 - [React useEffect hooks](https://reactjs.org/docs/hooks-reference.html) documentation.